microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/InputSystem/CoreSystem.md

 ## Device Managers / Data Providers

-These entities are responsible for interfacing with lower-level APIs (such as Windows Mixed Reality APIs, or OpenVR APIs, for example) and translating data from those systems into ones that fit the MRTK's higher level input abstractions.
+These entities are responsible for interfacing with lower-level APIs (such as Windows Mixed Reality APIs, or OpenVR APIs) and translating data from those systems into ones that fit the MRTK's higher level input abstractions.
 They are responsible for detecting, creating, and managing the lifetime of [controllers](ControllersPointersAndFocus.md#controllers).